 Fresh, loose-pack cheeses that aren’t aged such as Cottage Cheese, Cream Cheese and Ricotta don’t use it (though Sweet Curd Cottage Cheese does.)
-An acid such as vinegar or lemon juice is used instead to produce curds, but through a slightly different process.
-It breaks up the micelles, releasing the casein proteins and the calcium.
+An acid such as vinegar or lemon juice is used instead to produce curds through a slightly different process which breaks up the micelles, releasing the casein proteins and the calcium.
 It too nullifies the negative charge, enabling the casein protein to still come together to form curds.
 But they are doing this as individual proteins, not as micelles, so a great deal of the calcium ends up in the whey instead of the curds.
-Consequently, the curds are weaker, and lower in calcium.
-Another side-effect of acid curdling is that it naturally creates more acidic conditions than if rennet had been used, so it provides a less hospitable environment for flavour-producing enzymes to do their work, so the resultant cheeses don’t have the pronounced flavours of rennet-based cheeses.
+Consequently, the curds are lower in calcium, and thus weaker.
+Another side-effect of acid curdling is that it naturally creates more acidic conditions than if rennet had been used, so it provides a less hospitable environment for flavour-producing enzymes to do their work.
+Consequently, the resultant cheeses don’t have the pronounced flavours of rennet-based cheeses.

-Now Rennet is being more industrially through two different methods:
+Now rennet is being more industrially through two different methods:

 - by growing genetically modified bacteria in tubs, which secrete rennin as they grow.
 This rennin was approved for use in America by the American Food and Drug Administration (FDA) in 1989.
-Half the rennin sold is now made in this way (2003), as it is cheaper than animal-based Rennet.
+Half the rennin sold is now made in this way (2003), as it is cheaper than animal-based rennet.
 It can be used for cheddar or hard cheeses.

-Vegetarian Rennet alternatives made from vegetable-based enzymes are also available.
+Vegetarian rennet alternatives made from vegetable-based enzymes are also available.
 In the past, vegetarian sources of a milk curdler came from plants such as thistles, nettles, fig leaves, safflower, the juice from the branches of fig trees, etc.

 Rennet comes from the German word “rennen“, meaning to run together.